- PowerShell It allows you to list, filter, and export drivers with cmdlets such as Get-WmiObject and Get-WindowsDriver.

 Get-WindowsUpdate -MicrosoftUpdate -Category Driver -Install -AutoReboot

-This sequence enables script execution for the current session, installs and imports the PSWindowsUpdate module, You check what updates are available.
-And finally, you request that they be installed from the "Driver" category via Microsoft Update, allowing the system to restart automatically if necessary.
+This sequence enables script execution for the current session, installs and imports the PSWindowsUpdate module, checks for available updates , and finally requests installation from the "Driver" category via Microsoft Update, allowing the system to restart automatically if necessary.

 You can also broaden the scope by using a command that installs all updates detected from Microsoft Update and restarts without intervention, for example: